David did not say God foresaw his days. He said God wrote them.

 Here is the test of whether someone has understood a truth: what is their response?
 When David contemplates the totality of God's sovereignty over his life — the exhaustive knowledge, the inescapable presence, the womb-formation, the pre-written days — his response is not "that's unfair."
 His response is worship.

 This mirrors Paul's response in Romans 8:31: "If God is for us, who can be against us?"
-And his doxology in Romans 11:33: "Oh, the depth of the riches and wisdom and knowledge of God!"
+And his doxology in Romans 11:33: "Oh, the depth of the riches of the wisdom and knowledge of God!"
 The proper response to divine sovereignty is not philosophical complaint.
 It is awe.
 It is tears.
 It is "How precious."

 You were known before you were known.
 Written before you were born.
 Loved before you had a name.
 Before your mother felt the first flutter.
 Before the ultrasound technician smiled and said there's the heartbeat.
 Before the world had a shape for you or a sound for your name or a chair at a table where you would one day sit.
 And the God who holds that book holds you — in every place, at every moment, through every darkness — because He wrote you into it with steady hands that do not tremble and do not tire.
 The God who authored your story will not abandon the manuscript.
-His stories do not have abandoned endings.
 The last page was written on the same day as the first.

 The pen was never yours.